FAQs on Settlement Intelligence AI Demand Letters

 By contrast, many of the former adjusters and supervisors tell us they don’t read medical timeline style demand letters because that format doesn’t give them anything they can’t gather from reading all the records themselves.

-Answer: The Settlement Intelligence platform follows the way damages are calculated in insurance claim software and the pattern jury instructions of most or all states; it is looking at total costs in certain categories like medical bills, pharmacy costs, medical suppliers, transportation, wage loss, etc. So, “out of pocket” isn’t covered outside the definitions of economic damages.
-If you have a situation not covered in the program we can add an additional field.
+Answer: Yes.
+The Settlement Intelligence platform follows the way damages are calculated in insurance claim software and the pattern jury instructions of most or all states; it is looking at total costs in certain categories like medical bills, pharmacy costs, medical suppliers, transportation, wage loss, etc. While “out of pocket” isn’t covered outside the definitions of economic damages, the Settlement Intelligence platform has built-in pathways to collect data vital for additional claims such as wage loss and loss of earning capacity.

 Keep in mind that not all costs (particularly personal or litigation loans) paying for certain costs of living are not damages in litigation unless there is a compensable damage that the loan is replacing.
 Here is an example; if a retired person is injured and takes out a loan for personal costs (mortgage / rent, food, etc.) after the injury, that is not a compensable loss because you can only get compensation for what was lost as a result of the incident.
 If the person is truly retired, a loan to cover costs that were not already being covered by income, the client cannot be compensated for that “out of pocket” cost.
 Same with the initiation costs and interest on litigation loans.
 So, we do not have “out of pocket costs” as a line item in the demand.
 If you believe we are missing categories of damages that are compensable under the laws of your state, please let us know and we can add this information.